 Nov.
 29, 2014

-Clinging to a one-point lead in the final 2 minutes, North Vermilion forced and recovered a fumble by the Pioneer Panthers and held on for a 27-26 victory.
+Clinging to a one-point lead in the final 2 minutes, North Vermillion forced and recovered a fumble by the Pioneer Panthers and held on for a 27-26 victory.
 Dakoda Chapman forced the fumble, and Braeden Hollowell jumped on it at midfield.
 The stout defensive play preserved the Falcons' triumph over Pioneer and the top offense in Class A.

 The Falcons surrendered 451 total yards to Pioneer while collecting just 270 themselves.
 But North Vermilion produced a timely 10-play, 64-yard drive for the winning score with 2:49 remaining.
 Adam Scott made the extra point that nudged the Falcons ahead.

-North Vermilion won its first football state title in its first finals appearance.
+North Vermillion won its first football state title in its first finals appearance.
 Coach Brian Crabtree's team, ranked second in the Associated Press poll, completed a perfect 14-0 season while defeating four consecutive top-10 clubs at the end.

 Jacob Earl rushed for 108 yards on 21 attempts for the Falcons.
 Cody Wright completed 12-of-24 passes for 162 yards and two touchdowns.
 Earl caught three passes for 72 yards and a pair of scores.